 Cost of Living in Zambia

 The cost of living in Zambia is low for those paid in a strong currency, but it is still fairly expensive as far as Africa is concerned.
-According to Expatulator.com, Lusaka is the 25th most expensive city in Africa to live in.
-Globally, Lusaka was ranked as the 144th most expensive city in the Mercer Cost of Living Survey for 2012, on par with Houston in the United States.
+Globally, Lusaka was ranked at 188th out of 207 cities in the Mercer Cost of Living survey for 2015, placing higher than Johannesburg and Cape Town in South Africa.

 Zambia is a landlocked country and therefore heavily dependent on its neighbours.
 Transport costs are high and much of the country’s consumer goods are imported, and therefore expensive.

 Expats should remember that the cost of living in Zambia is relative.
-For those wanting to maintain the life of comfort that they may be used to back home, the cost can be exorbitant; but it’s worth noting that the majority of Zambia’s population still live well below the poverty line, with over 60 percent of Zambians living on less than 1 USD a day.
+For those wanting to maintain the life of comfort that they may be used to back home, the cost can be exorbitant; but it’s worth noting that the majority of Zambia’s population still live well below the poverty line.

 Cost of accommodation in Zambia

 Accommodation costs in Zambia can be high, particularly in Lusaka, and are likely to be an expat’s most significant monthly expense.
 Many companies secure and finance housing for their senior expatriate executives.
 Expats looking for work in Zambia should factor the housing costs into any contract negotiations.

 Cost of food and basic goods in Zambia